 - St. Anne’s Catholic Church and School

-Asbestos Laws in Connecticut
+What Laws in Connecticut Protect Against Asbestos Exposure?

 - Any schools built with asbestos-containing materials must go through routine inspections and maintenance at all times.
-A professional, licensed asbestos technician, certified by the state of Connecticut, has to be available to handle any asbestos-related issues at schools.

 - Anyone handling asbestos-related materials must be trained and certified by the state of Connecticut.